oleeskild/digitalgardendocs/src/site/notes/Advanced/Adding custom components.md

 ## Examples in the wild
 To get started and see a live example, take a look at GitHub user [uroybd](https://github.com/uroybd/topobon/tree/main/src/site/_includes/components/user) 's garden, [topobon](https://topobon.utsob.me/) .
 He uses components to add a theme switcher and a disqus comment section among other things.
-You can take a look at how he's imlemented it [here](https://github.com/uroybd/topobon/tree/main/src/site/_includes/components/user)
+You can take a look at how he's implemented it [here](https://github.com/uroybd/topobon/tree/main/src/site/_includes/components/user)